5 Tips for teaching social studies using interactive lessons (Blog image)

 Nearpod elevates traditional classroom presentations into interactive experiences that take students to the next level in their learning with formative assessments, dynamic media, and real-time student insights.
 Teachers control the presentation on their devices or allow students to work at their own pace for individual or group work.
 In addition to creating your content, the Nearpod Library includes thousands of premade K-12 lessons, activities, and videos developed by their team of experts and brands like iCivics, BBC Worldwide, and World101.

 We’ve curated an Interactive Social Studies Lessons Guide for Grades K-8 so you can spend less time searching for resources and more time doing what you love: teaching.
-With ready-to-launch lessons, activities, and videos, these guides can help you remediate key skills, reteach concepts, and even prep for testing time.
+With ready-to-launch lessons, activities, and videos, these guides can help with social studies teaching, specifically, remediate key skills, reteach concepts, and even prep for testing time.

 5 Tips for teaching social studies using interactive lessons